Lab Director

 Veronica Plihal, BA(Hons), is a graduate of the UVic psychology honours program under the supervision of Dr. Woodin.
 For her honours thesis, she tested the psychometric properties of the newly designed Readiness to Change Relationship Behaviours Scale.
 Veronica graduated from Peter.
 A. Allard School of Law at the University of British Columbia in 2022.

 Scott Beaumont, BSc(Hons), is a graduate of the UVic psychology honours program under the supervision of Dr. Woodin.
 His research focused on family and peer influences on substance use patterns in emerging adulthood.
-Scott is currently a Master’s student in the School of Population and Public Health at the University of British Columbia.
+Scott went on to join the School of Population and Public Health at the University of British Columbia as a Master’s student.

 Sarah Matheson, BA(Hons), is a graduate of the UVic psychology honours program under the supervision of Dr. Woodin.
 Her thesis focused on the association between prenatal depression and anxiety of parents and child adjustment.